For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 To make a campsite or oTENTik reservation call 1-877-737-3783 or visit the Parks Canada reservation page.

-You can read what a day tour in the 1000 Islands looks like here.
-It’s a great introduction to the area.
+You can also read about a one day kayaking tour in the 1000 Islands.

 Further reading on things to do in Ontario